ahmedsakr/wstrade-api/docs/accounts/README.md

 Accounts
 ===
-`accounts` is a core module to encapsulates the domain of open accounts in your WealthSimple Trade account.
+`accounts` is a core module to encapsulates the domain of open accounts in your Wealthsimple Trade account.
 With the `accounts` module, you can:

 * Retrieve open account ids (TFSA, RRSP, etc) for use in other APIs
 * Retrieve connected bank accounts and deposits
-* Retrieve meta information about your WealthSimple Trade account
+* Retrieve meta information about your Wealthsimple Trade account
 * Retrieve positions in an open account (e.g., positions in TFSA)

-##### Note: All operations in `accounts` module require talking to WealthSimple Trade endpoints.
+##### Note: All operations in `accounts` module require talking to Wealthsimple Trade endpoints.
 So make sure you are authenticated through the [`auth`](/docs/auth/) module.
 <a id="#api-reference"></a>

 API Reference